 * Currently, this course is optional, but highly recommended.

 There are opportunities available for International Student Teaching experiences.
 These programs involve a placement in a Wisconsin school for a part of the semester and a placement overseas for a part of the semester.
 UW-Whitewater students must be approved by the Program Coordinator in Social Studies to apply for International Student Teaching placements.
-Students who are interested in taking advantage of this program are encouraged to contact the Office of Field Experiences (Winther Hall, room 2038) for more information.
+Students who are interested in taking advantage of this program are encouraged to contact the Office of Field Experiences (Winther 2003, 262.472.1128) for more information.

 There are also limited opportunities for Internships, which place the student in a partial (up to half time) teaching assignment in lieu of a traditional student teaching placement.
 Internships provide a small financial stipend.
-UW-Whitewater students must be approved by the Program Coordinator in Social Studies to apply for Internship placements.
+UW-Whitewater students must be approved by the Secondary Social Studies Program to apply for Internship placements.
 Not all students approved for Internship placements can be accommodated.
-For more information, contact Cheryl Wegner, Office of Field Experiences (Winther Hall, room 2036; 262.472.1935).
+For more information, see the Teacher Internship Program.

 In order to be eligible for Graduation/Certification, you must have: